Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Introduction

 There are two types of learning models: parametric and non-parametric.
-In parametric approaches, people assume that prior information has been obtained about which parametric family the demand function belongs to.
-Decision makers then take actions ``on the fly'' while updating their beliefs about the underlying parameters.
-On the other hand, in non-parametric approaches, people do not assume any structural properties of the demand function except some basic regularity conditions.
-And it is the decision maker's task to learn the demand curve with very limited information.
-Intuitively, the non-parametric approaches are harder than the parametric counterparts since the non-parametric function space is much larger than the parametric one.
-However, the exact difference between these two models is not clear and several questions are to be studied: First, what are the ``optimal'' learning strategies for each setting?
-Second, what are the minimal revenue losses that have to be incurred over all possible strategies?
-Third, how valuable is the information that the demand function belongs to a parametric family?
-Besides, it seems quite advantageous for the retailer to be able to obtain each customer's exact valuation rather than only observing a ``yes-or-no'' purchase decision.
-But how much value is added?
+In parametric learning, prior information has been obtained about which parametric family the demand function belongs to.
+In this case, decision makers take actions ``on the fly'' while updating their estimations about the underlying parameters.
+On the other hand, non-parametric learning assumes no properties of the demand function except some basic regularity conditions, and it is the decision maker's task to learn the demand curve with such limited information.
+Intuitively, non-parametric approaches are more complex than the parametric ones because the non-parametric function space is much larger.
+However, the exact performance difference between these two models is not clear and several questions are to be answered: First, what are the ``optimal'' learning strategies for each setting?
+Second, what are the minimal revenue losses that will be incurred over all possible strategies?
+Third, how valuable is the information that the demand function belongs to a particular parametric family?
+Moreover, it seems quite advantageous for the sellers to know each customer's exact valuation rather than only observing ``yes-or-no'' purchase decisions.
+But exactly how much benefit is it?

-In this paper, we attempt to provide a complete answer to these questions using a pricing model as example where the retailer's action is to control the price.
-The reason we choose the pricing problem is two-fold: First, the pricing problem is well-studied in the literature so that our results can be directly positioned and compared; Second, in the pricing problems, there are two mechanisms, the customer-bidding mechanism where the valuation of each customer is fully revealed, and the post-price mechanism where only a binary information of customer's purchase decision is observed.
-Intuitively, the customer-bidding mechanism would be more efficient (given other conditions the same) since it extracts more information from each customer.
-However, one of the implications of our results indicates that the two mechanisms have the same level of efficiency.